-Almost 20,000.
-The number of ships which pass through Djibouti's coastal waters each year
+Almost 20,000: The number of ships which pass through Djibouti's coastal waters each year

-80%: Contribution of the logisitcs sector to Djibouti's GDP, both for itself and almost all Ethiopia's trade art of the Djibouti Ports and Free Zones Authority (DPFZA) complex is the Djibouti Damerjog Industrial Development (DDID), a free zone focused on heavy industries including oil and gas, ship repair and livestock movement.
+80%: Contribution of the logisitcs sector to Djibouti's GDP, both for itself and almost all Ethiopia's trade

+The Djibouti Damerjog Industrial Port is seeing enormous expansion art of the Djibouti Ports and Free Zones Authority (DPFZA) complex is the Djibouti Damerjog Industrial Development (DDID), a free zone focused on heavy industries including oil and gas, ship repair and livestock movement.
 The site's total area is 11 square miles and is located close to the border with Somalia.